Covid 19 Coronavirus: Jacinda Ardern live on lockdown - We won't see impact from what we're doing 'for about 12 days'

 He said most people were following the new rules - but there had been a few reports of people congregating.

-He reiterated it was important for people to remain at home: "Stick to your bubble".
+He reiterated it was important for people to remain at home - especially if they were sick - and stay local: "Stick to your bubble".

 READ MORE: